UN-OCHA/common_design/components/cd-table/README.md

-# Simple table
+# Table

 ## Purpose and Usage
-HTML table reset so table appears unstyled but spans 100% width.
+HTML table for complex data, using `data-` attribute selectors for styling specific column data.
+On mobile, the table displays as cards.

 @TODO
-determine whether the class attribute should be on the wrapper or the table element.
+Rework

 ## Caveats